 - produce alternative formats, eg Braille and large print.

+This document provides information about this role within the staged intervention model and supersedes some of the details below.
 Aberdeenshire Special Technology Service offers an advisory, supporting and teaching role to schools, to complement the strategies already in place as part of Aberdeenshire’s agreed staged intervention process.
 This includes reference by schools to the hints and tips for introducing assistive technology to the classroom as part of the universal support given to all pupils.
+ASPECTS:

 - supports educational establishments in ensuring full and appropriate curricular access 3- 1 8 through the use of specialist equipment and software.
 Relevant training is available to all schools through the Authorities CPD programme;

 - becomes involved when a referral is made to the service.
 This will be followed by an initial assessment after which appropriate support will be determined;

 - provides support for pupils at Stages 2 and 3, of the Aberdeenshire Staged intervention process;

 - offers an advisory role to support the selection, procurement and installation of specialist ICT resources for students at stage 1;

 - reviews all equipment on loan regularly.
 This may result in the upgrade or discontinuation of ASPECTS support or resources dependent upon the outcomes of agreed review procedures.
 This is to ensure equity of resource a/location based on identified priorities and agreed outcomes and next steps;

 - works closely with other support services to support pupils and develop effective strategies to allow access to the curriculum;

 - ensures high quality support through pupil tracking and reporting systems and formal use of Quality Indicators on an annual basis.
 This also includes the use of evaluative questionnaires with a sample of service users.